EnglishMonster/what_I_learn/20170911_php-grammer.md

-In php, we must start with "<?php" and end with ";" in each sentence.
+In php, we must start with '<?php' and end with ';' in each sentence.
 We can make a variable with "$" and any words like $num.